WooCommerce Conversion Tracking Guide

 Now, let’s take a look at how to find your eCommerce reports.

-After you’re done with the Google Analytics integration, you can now view your eCommerce reports within your WordPress dashboard.
+After you’ve completed the Google Analytics integration, you can view your eCommerce reports within your WordPress dashboard.

 To get an overview of your WooCommerce conversion tracking data, just go to Insights » Reports » eCommerce in WordPress.